-Here, we join other scholars in conceptualizing punishment as a "behavior aimed at those who cause harm or violate social norms" (Deutchman, Bračič, Raihani, & McAuliffe, in press, p.
-2).
-Scholars sometimes describe punishment as "costly," meaning that punishers pay a cost (e.g., putting themselves at risk for retaliation) for a transgressor to incur a cost (e.g., loss of resources; Fehr & Gächter, 2002; McAuliffe, Jordan, & Warneken, 2015; Salali, Juda, & Henrich, 2015).
+to incur a cost (e.g., loss of resources; Fehr & Gächter, 2002; McAuliffe, Jordan, & Warneken, 2015; Salali, Juda, & Henrich, 2015).
 Prior work has delineated how punishment differs from other responses to perceived moral transgression, such as logical consequences.
-Whereas punishment need not directly address the transgression-induced outcome (e.g., Mageau et al., 2018; Nelsen, 1985; Robichaud & Mageau, 2019), logical consequences require transgressors to respond to the harm they have caused (Ginott, 1965).
+Whereas punishment need not directly address the transgression-induced outcome (e.g., Mageau et al., 2018; Nelsen, 1985; Robichaud & Mageau, 2020), logical consequences require transgressors to respond to the harm they have caused (Ginott, 1965).
 For example, parents who employ a punitive approach to transgression may decide to take away their child's television privileges because she purposefully broke a different object.
 This approach qualifies as punishment because the parent took away a privilege (watching television) that was unrelated to the child's misdeed (breaking something else).
 In contrast, parents who uphold a logical consequences approach to transgression may require their child to repair an object that she purposefully broke.

 While punishment is just one possible response to perceived moral transgression, it served as the focus of the current studies because it is a common reaction to wrongdoing.
 Specifically, Study 1 focused on children's and adults' views about the impact of one particularly severe form of punishment (incarceration) on moral character.
 Of course, incarceration is just one type of punishment, and laypeople's reasoning about incarceration may differ from their reasoning about other forms of punishment.
 For example, adults may be especially pessimistic about the impact of incarceration on moral character because they have negative stereotypes about what it is like to spend time in prison or jail.
-Nevertheless, the current work initially probed views about the impact of incarceration on moral character because such punishment is a common response to perceived transgression within the United States criminal legal system (e.g., Alexander, 2012, Forman, 2017; Travis, Western, & Redburn, 2014; Van Cleve, 2016).
-Study 2 compared incarceration with a less severe form of punishment (time-out) to probe the extent to which results generalized across different forms of punishment.
-Together, these studies afforded us the opportunity make theoretical contributions spanning developmental psychology, moral cognition, and experimental jurisprudence.
-We outline these contributions in the sections below.
+Nevertheless, the current work initially probed views about the impact of incarceration on moral character because such punishment is a common response to perceived transgression within the United States criminal legal system (e.g., Alexander, 2012; Forman, 2017; Travis, Western, & Redburn, 2014; Van Cleve, 2016).
+Study 2 compared incarceration with a less severe form of punishment (timeout) to probe the extent to which results generalized across different forms of punishment.
+Together, these studies afforded us the opportunity to make theoretical contributions spanning developmental psychology, moral cognition, and experijurisprudence.
+We outline mental these contributions in the sections below.